 - For $50/year you can back up everything on your computer and external drives to the cloud via Backblaze.
 It is secure and automatic.
 If your data isn’t worth that you probably didn’t get this far in this post.

 - Use the free Google Photos as another backup for your pictures.
-It is unlimited and will work on computers and devices.
+It is unlimited cheap after you run out of the free storage and will work on computers and devices.

 I have worked with hundreds of brides as a DJ over the years.
 I could not imagine calling any one of them to let them know all their photos are gone.
 Please protect your stuff and make as many copies as make sense as quickly as you can!